This post was originally published on November 29, 2016 and has been updated for accuracy and comprehensiveness.

-When a robber enters a home, chances are they have specific items in mind that they are looking to snatch.
+When a robber enters a home, chances are they have specific items in mind they are looking to snatch.
+But, what items are the most appealing to majority of burglars?

 Below, we overview some of the top-targeted items in burglaries and how you can improve home security measures.